Jean Oxley Linn County Public Services Center

 Fairfax Pedestrian Bridge & Trail

-The City of Fairfax has continued growing to the north over the past decade.
-These new areas are separated from the older core area of the City by Prairie Creek.
-Hall & Hall provided the City with a design for a new trail and bridge over Prairie Creek to offer a safe connection between the new and old areas of the City for pedestrians and bicyclists.
+In the past decade, the City of Fairfax, IA has been growing to the north, but the new growth is separated from the older city core by Prairie Creek.
+Hall & Hall Engineers (HHE) provided the city with a design for a new pedestrian trail and bridge to span Prairie Creek, offering pedestrians and bicyclists a safe connection between the new and old areas of Fairfax.

-- Assistance with applying for and securing Federal funding
+- Assistance in applying for and securing Federal funding

 - Property acquisition services